Adityab0245/Adityab0245/README.md

 ---

-<summary>📂 Addendum 0245-A: Incident Report</summary>summary>
+## Researcher Notes:
-"SCP-5024 is cooperative, but unpredictable.
+> *"SCP-5024 is cooperative, but unpredictable.
 When provided with sufficient compute resources, it tends to self-optimize and expand into new domains.
-Recommend continued observation."
+Recommend continued observation."*
-— Dr. █████
+> — Dr. █████

 ---
 ### 🔑 Addendum 0245-B: Access Codes